mdavoodi/www/source/blog/2015-10-26-vault-cubbyhole-principles.md

 token-providing service to fetch a `temp` token.
-Alternately, rather than coding this logic into each application or container, a small boostrapping application could perform this task, then start the final application and pass the value of the `perm` token in (essentially, a hyrid pull/push) model).
+Alternately, rather than coding this logic into each application or container, a small boostrapping application could perform this task, then start the final application and pass the value of the `perm` token in.
 The same bootstrapping application could be used across machines or containers.

 The pull model provides some benefits: